 How do I order my fitness tracker?

 You must first register on powerup.hess.com.
-Once you’ve logged in, and if you have not received a fitness tracker subsidy before, you will automatically receive a subsidy on your member portal that you can use toward purchasing any available fitness tracker from Virgin Pulse’s store.
+Once you’ve logged in, and if you have not received a fitness tracker subsidy before, you will automatically receive a subsidy.
+Once you’ve logged in, the promotion for the discounted fitness tracker will automatically show up on your homepage (and on the Benefits page) unless you’ve received a fitness tracker subsidy before.
+You can apply the subsidy to the purchase of any available fitness tracker from Virgin Pulse’s store.

 Can I use the fitness tracker subsidy for any other wellness item on the Virgin Pulse store?